 As part of the ARC's roles under its terms of reference, the ARC had reviewed and reported to the Board on their assessment of the Company's internal controls and risk management systems.
-Accordingly, the ARC concurred with the Board that the Group's internal controls (including financial, operational, compliance and information technology controls) and risk management systems were adequate and effective as at 31 December 2019.
+Accordingly, the ARC (in accordance with SGX-ST Listing Rule 1207(10)) concurred with the Board that the Group's internal controls (including financial, operational, compliance and information technology controls) and risk management systems were adequate and effective as at 31 December 2020.